 5. Studies have shown that a child’s immune system doesn’t completely mature until about 6 years of age.
 It is well established that breast milk helps develop the immune system, passing on maternal antibodies as long as breast milk is produced.
 (Maybe that’s why my unvaccinated daughter’s never needed a doctor or dentist).

 “The non-human primate data suggest that human children are designed to receive all of the benefits of breast milk and breastfeeding for an absolute minimum of two and a half years, and an apparent upper limit of around seven years,” Dettwyler says in her book.

 “Natural selection has favored those infants with a strong, genetically coded blueprint that programs them to expect nursing to continue for a number of years after birth and results in the urge to suckle remaining strong for this entire period.“

-According to The Natural Child Project, “completely child-led weaning is unlikely to take place before the child turns four.”
+According to The Natural Child Project, true child-led weaning is unlikely to take place before age 4.

 “For the few who leave behind this part of their babyhood very early it will be in some other behavior that parents will likely see signs of their immaturity for some time yet.
 They will continue to need babying, but they will need it in other ways … Often they will wean from the breast and cling to other comfort objects.”